OpenLMIS/openlmis-ui-components/docs/conventions.md

-# OpenLMIS-UI Conventions
+# UI Label Conventions

-The following document outlines how content and workflows should be displayed in the OpenLMIS-UI.
+The following document outlines how content, labels and messages should be displayed in the OpenLMIS-UI.
 This guide presents generalizations for how labels should be written and complex workflows should be organized.

 ## Content Conventions
 The following are general stylistic rules for the OpenLMIS-UI, which implementers and developers should keep in mind while crafting content.